 State Key Laboratory of Polymer Physics and Chemistry

 Dr. Han is a Professor and Chairman of the State Key Laboratory of Polymer Physics and Chemistry in Beijing, China.
 He is one of the world’s leading scientists in the field of polymer physics.
 His current research interests include application of various scattering techniques (light, small angle neutron, small angle x-ray) in polymer research, domain structures and order-disorder transition of block copolymers, morphology and property control of polymer blends and block copolymers, phase separation and polymer processing.
 Previously, he was a Fellow in the Polymers Division of NIST.
-He has won numerous awards for his work in polymer physics, including Gold, Silver and Bronze Medals from the U.S. Department of Commerce, the American Physical Society’s Dillon Medal, NIST’s Samuel Wesley Stratton Award for Best Research, and the American Physical Society’s High Polymer Physics Prize.
+He has won numerous awards for his work in polymer physics, including Gold, Silver and Bronze Medals from the a line wedding dresses U.S. Department of Commerce, the American Physical Society’s Dillon Medal, NIST’s Samuel Wesley Stratton Award for Best Research, and the American Physical Society’s High Polymer Physics Prize.
 He received his Ph.D. in Physical Chemistry from the University of Wisconsin, Madison.